TMElyralab/MuseTalk/README.md

 python -m scripts.inference --inference_config configs/inference/test.yaml
 ```
 configs/inference/test.yaml is the path to the inference configuration file, including video_path and audio_path.
 The video_path should be either a video file or a directory of images.

+You are recommended to input video with `25fps`, the same fps used when training the model.
+If your video is far less than 25fps, you are recommended to apply frame interpolation or directly convert the video to 25fps using ffmpeg.

 #### Use of bbox_shift to have adjustable results
 :mag_right: We have found that upper-bound of the mask has an important impact on mouth openness.
 Thus, to control the mask region, we suggest using the `bbox_shift` parameter.
 Positive values (moving towards the lower half) increase mouth openness, while negative values (moving towards the upper half) decrease mouth openness.